Yinon Plan: Argument of the paper

 Yinon argues that the world was witnessing a new epoch in history without precedent, which required both the development of a fresh perspective and an operational strategy to implement it.
 The rationalist and humanist foundations of Western civilization were in a state of collapse.
-The West was disintegrating before the combined onslaught of the Soviet Union and the Third World, a phenomenon he believed was accompanied by an upsurge in anti-Semitism, all of which meant that Israel would become the last safe haven for Jews to seek refuge in.
+The West was disintegrating before the combined onslaught of the Soviet Union and the Third World, a phenomenon accompanied by an upsurge in antisemitism, all of which meant that Israel would become the last safe haven for Jews to seek refuge in.
 The Muslim Arab world circling Israel had been arbitrarily sliced up into 19 ethnically heterogeneous states by imperial powers, France and Great Britain, and was just a 'temporary house of cards put together by foreigners' - the notion that pan-Arabism was a house of cards doomed to collapse had been already argued by Fouad Ajami some years earlier - composed of mutually hostile ethnic minorities and majorities, that, once disintegrated into, in Ahmad's interpretation, feudal tribal fiefdoms, would no longer challenge Israel.
 Centrifugal factors would give rise to a dynamic of fragmentation that, while highly perilous, would offer Israel opportunities it had failed to exploit in 1967.

 He then proceeds to analyze the weaknesses of Arab countries, by citing what he perceives to be flaws in their national and social structures, concluding that Israel should aim to bring about the fragmentation of the Arab world into a mosaic of ethnic and confessional groupings.
 'Every kind of inter-Arab confrontation,' he argued, would prove to be advantageous to Israel in the short term.
 He saw contemporary events in Lebanon as a foreshadowing of future developments overall throughout the Arab world.
 The upheavals would create a precedent for guiding Israeli short-term and long-term strategies.
 Specifically, he asserted that the immediate aim of policy should be the dissolution of the military capabilities of Arab states east of Israel, while the primary long-term goal should work towards the formation of unique areas defined in terms of ethnonational and religious identities.